ArthurZey/arthurzey.github.io/_posts/2021-09-10-24-hour-fitness.md

 * month after month of asking for refunds and account freezes
 * escalation to CitiBank, disputing charges
 * random charges that don't make sense

+# Correspondence Chronology

+## 2020-07-03 12:26 PDT
+_From me to customerservice@24hourfitness.com; subject "Followup on membership status"_

+Hello--

+I realize that your customer service department is likely operating at diminished capacity in light of both the COVID-19 pandemic and the Chapter 11 restructuring, so please forgive my persistence after filing a few inquiries through your website last week.

+Having just gone through a difficult breakup and trying to disentangle accounts, I'm trying to tie up as many loose ends as possible...and I need to make sure that I have my gym situation sorted out for when club locations near me open up again.

+For continuity/convenience, here's what I had submitted:

+> I can't log in because your password reset flow is broken.
+(I reset the password based on the email, then try to log in with that password, and I'm told it's incorrect.)
+Also, I put in a fake value for your "Club Location" dropdown on this form because you don't have any San Francisco locations.
+> So I'm instead sending you this message: I'm trying to understand what the situation is with my membership, since my membership was established under Adam Robers's account with a friends and family deal, and he and I have split up, so he was going to disentangle our accounts.
+Please let me know.
+Thank you.

+Can you tell me why I'm unable to log in?
+Is it because my account was cancelled already (perhaps because Adam had contacted you)?

+Thank you very much.

+## 2020-11-04 16:02 MDT
+_From me to customerservice@24hourfitness.com; subject "Followup on membership status"_

+Hello--

+After getting no reply from you via email for 4 months and not being able to get a hold of your customer service call center back in June and July, I noted that you had not been charging my credit card for membership since April 3.
+This is good, since your gyms have been closed.

+However, I noted that you started charging me again in October:
+* $19.59 on 2020-10-02
+* $36.74 on 2020-11-01

+This is after receiving _ZERO_ communication from you about gym openings/closures since my last inquiry.
+I'm not sure if I was just expected to be checking gym openings manually on some regular cadence, or...?

+Meanwhile, I've had to make my own fitness arrangements that didn't depend on your gym.

+And I also noted that I _still_ cannot log into your website:
+[TO DO: REPLACE WITH IMAGE: Screen Shot 2020-11-04 at 15.57.36.172 MST.png]

+Therefore, I request the following, please:
+1. Reactivate my online account.
+2. Refund me $19.59 + $36.74 = $56.33.
+3. Place a freeze on my membership, so that I can reactivate it at a later date at the same $36.74/month rate.

+Thank you.

+## 2020-11-11 14:33 MDT
+_From me to customerservice@24hourfitness.com; subject "Followup on membership status"_

+Hello.
+I'm following up on this again, since I still have not heard back about this matter.

+I do not wish to have to contact my credit card company about these charges.

+## 2020-11-19 12:41 MDT
+_From me to customerservice@24hourfitness.com; subject "Followup on membership status"_

+Hello.
+It's been over a week since the last time I inquired about this.

+To remind you: I have no way of managing my membership, since I'm unable to log in, there's no phone number I can call to speak to a representative, and you haven't responded to my emails for over 4 months, despite the autoresponses promising that you'll get to them as soon as possible.

+## 2020-11-27 14:34 MDT
+_From me to customerservice@24hourfitness.com; subject "Followup on membership status"_

+I randomly got a password reset email.
+I went through the flow to establish a new password.
+But I still couldn't log in, which is consistent with my previous experience.
+I suspect the problem is not that there is a wrong password, but that you have deactivated my account.

+I've attached a few relevant screenshots.

+I still have not heard a reply to my other inquiries, and it's been weeks.
+Well, months.

+[TO DO: INCLUDE SCREENSHOTS]